eidietrich/portfolio-site-jekyll/index.md

 ### Part-time programmer

-A self-taught developer, I'm increasingly able to apply data analysis and visualization to my journalism, using code as a tool to complement my reporting and storytelling - sometimes, even, on deadline.
+A self-taught developer and designer, I'm increasingly able to apply data analysis and visualization to my journalism, using code as a tool to complement my reporting and storytelling - sometimes, even, on deadline.

 I routinely comb through public databases, federal statistics and GIS datasets to explore issues and generate story ideas.
-When confronted with complex topics like land use and public finance, I often turn to visual elements like maps, charts and interactives.
+When confronted with complex topics like land use and public finance, I often turn to visual elements like maps, charts and interactive graphics.

 ### Onetime engineer